SpongeBob SquarePants (character): Criticism and controversy

-In 2005, a promotional video which showed SpongeBob along with other characters from children's shows singing together to promote diversity and tolerance, was criticized by a Christian evangelical group in the United States because they felt the SpongeBob character was being used as an advocate for homosexuality, though the video contained "no reference to sex, sexual lifestyle or sexual identity."
+In 2005, a promotional video which showed SpongeBob, along with other characters from children's shows, singing to promote diversity and tolerance was criticized by a Christian fundamentalist group in the United States because they felt the SpongeBob character was being used as an advocate for homosexuality, despite the video containing "no reference to sex, sexual lifestyle or sexual identity."
 James Dobson of Focus on the Family accused the video's makers of promoting homosexuality because a gay rights group had sponsored the video.

 The incident led to the question whether SpongeBob is a homosexual character.
-In 2002, when SpongeBob's popularity with gay men grew, Hillenburg denied the suggestion.
+In 2002, when SpongeBob's popularity with gay men grew (largely due to the episode Rock-A-Bye Bivalve, where SpongeBob wore drag and raised an adopted baby clam with Patrick), Hillenburg denied the suggestion.
 He clarified that he considers the character to be "somewhat asexual."
-SpongeBob has been shown in various episodes to regenerate his limbs and reproduce by "budding", much like real sponges do.
-After Dobson's comments, Hillenburg repeated his assertion that sexual preference was never considered during the creation of the show.
+The term "asexual" was specifically used when discussing the character's sexual orientation rather than the context of exclusive asexual reproduction.
+SpongeBob's exact species is the Aplysina fistularis sponge, a species of sponge capable of sexual reproduction in addition to asexual reproduction.
+The character also has two biological parents.
+After Dobson's comments on the alleged pro-gay content of the show, Hillenburg repeated his assertion that sexual preference was never considered during the creation of the show.
 Tom Kenny and other production members were shocked and surprised that such an issue had arisen.

 Dobson later said that his comments were taken out of context and that his original complaints were not with SpongeBob or any of the characters in the video but with the organization that sponsored it, the We Are Family Foundation.
 Dobson noted that the foundation had posted pro-homosexual material on its website, but later removed it.
 After the controversy, John H. Thomas, the United Church of Christ's general minister and president, said they would welcome SpongeBob into their ministry.
 He said, "Jesus didn't turn people away.
 Neither do we."